 Download Full Text (8.8 MB)

-Copyright © 2021 by Joan L. Brown.
-All rights reserved No part of this book may be reproduced or utilized in any form or by any means, electronic or mechanical, or by any information storage and retrieval system, without written permission from the publisher.
+Copyright © 2020 by Katie J. Vater All rights reserved No part of this book may be reproduced or utilized in any form or by any means, electronic or mechanical, or by any information storage and retrieval system, without written permission from the publisher.
 Please contact Bucknell University Press, Hildreth-Mirza Hall, Bucknell University, Lewisburg, PA 17837-2005.
 The only exception to this prohibition is “fair use” as defined by U.S. copyright law.